dssg/triage/docs/sources/quickstart.md

 ### 3. Set up Triage configuration files

-The configuration file sets up the modeling process to mirror the operational scenario the models will be used in.
-This involved defining the cohort to train/predict on, the outcome we're predicting, how far out we're predicting, how often will the model be updated, how often will the predicted list be used for interventions, what are the resources available to intervene to define the evaluation metric, etc.
+The Triage configuration file sets up the modeling process to mirror the operational scenario the models will be used in.
+This involves defining the cohort to train/predict on, the outcome we're predicting, how far out we're predicting, how often will the model be updated, how often will the predicted list be used for interventions, what are the resources available to intervene to define the evaluation metric, etc.

-A lot of details about each section of the configration file can be found [here](https://github.com/dssg/triage/blob/master/example/config/experiment.yaml), but for the moment we'll start with the much simplier configuration file below:
+A lot of details about each section of the configration file can be found [here](https://github.com/dssg/triage/blob/master/example/config/experiment.yaml), but for the moment we'll start with the much simpler configuration file below:

 ```yaml
 config_version: 'v7'